The Breadwinner (2017 film): Plot

-Parvana is an 11-year-old girl who lives in Kabul under the Taliban's Islamic Emirate of Afghanistan (1996–2001).
+In 2001, Parvana is an eleven-year-old girl who lives in Kabul under the Taliban's Islamic Emirate of Afghanistan just as the War on Terror is beginning.
 Her father, Nurullah, is a former school teacher who became a hawker after losing his left leg in the Soviet–Afghan War.
-One day, during supper, he is unjustly arrested after a volatile young Taliban thug, Idrees, thinks he insulted him earlier while the two were selling goods in the market.
-Because the Taliban forbids women from going out without a male relative, Parvana's family is left without the means to support themselves, as her elder brother Sulayman died years ago, leaving her, her mother Fattema, her elder sister Soraya, and her youngest infant brother Zaki.
-When Parvana and her mother try to go to the prison to appeal Nurullah's arrest, a thug beats Fattema and threatens to arrest them if they go outside again.
-Parvana comforts Zaki by telling the story of a boy on a quest to retrieve his village's seeds from the evil Elephant King.
+One day, during supper, he is unjustly arrested after Idrees, a young and volatile Taliban man who was a former student of his, thinks he insulted him earlier while the two were selling goods in the market.
+Because the Taliban forbids women from going out without a male relative, Parvana's family is left without someone to support them, as her elder brother Sulayman died years ago, leaving her, her mother Fattema, her elder sister Soraya, and her youngest infant brother Zaki.
+When Parvana and Fattema try to go to the prison to appeal Nurullah's arrest, a man beats Fattema, while other men watch, after she shows him a photograph of Nurullah and threatens to arrest them if they go outside again.
+Parvana comforts Zaki by telling the story of a boy on a quest to retrieve his village's seeds from an evil elephant named the Elephant King.

 Later, Parvana tries to buy food for her family, but the hawkers cannot sell her any due to fear of the Taliban.
-To support her family, she decides to cut her hair and dress as a boy, "Aatish", claiming to be Nurullah's nephew.
-The plot works, and Parvana is able to get both food and money.
-On the advice of Shauzia, another young girl disguised as a boy, Parvana tries to bribe a prison guard so she can see her father.
-However, the guard sends her away.
-She works to save up more money for a larger bribe, taking on hard labor jobs with Shauzia, who is trying to save enough money to escape her abusive father.
+A few men spot Parvana and chase her, and she drops the bag Fattema gave her while running.
+Parvana eventually makes it back home.
+To support her family, she decides to cut her hair and dress as a boy.
+She starts calling herself "Atesh", claiming to be Nurullah's nephew.
+The plan works, and Parvana is able to get both food and money.
+On the advice of a friend named Shauzia, who is another young girl disguised as a boy called Delowar, Parvana tries to bribe a prison guard so she can see Nurullah, but the guard sends her away, and so she works to save up more money for a larger bribe, taking on hard labor jobs with Shauzia, who is trying to save enough money to escape her abusive father.
 Meanwhile, Fattema is forced to write to a relative in Mazar, arranging marriage for Soraya in exchange for shelter and protection.
 Parvana also meets Razaq, the former patrol partner of Idrees; the illiterate Razaq pays her to read him a letter informing him that his wife was killed by a land mine.
 He befriends her and continues to meet with her so that she can teach him how to read and write.